cdkd/new/README.md

-new  append  a a a
+new  append  a a a bb
 ===